List and Tree Widgets

 sw[] = list

 Let's go through each step.
 First, we create a model that holds the data we want to display.
 In this example we display a list of strings (all of the names exported by the Gtk4 module, which was 1053 strings when this was written), and we store them in a GtkStringList.
-This object implements the interface GListModel, which is what all of the list widgets require.
+This object implements the interface GListModel, which stores an ordered list of GObjects.

 Next, we create a "selection model", which wraps the model we just created and controls how the user can select items in the list.
 Possible wrappers include GtkNoSelection (no selection allowed), GtkSingleSelection (a single item can be selected), and GtkMultiSelection (multiple items can be selected).